ErikMLysfjord/beerbuddy/README.md

 # Run tests

-## Run backend tests

-To be implemented...

 ## Run frontend tests

 To test the frontend, please go to the [frontend documentation](./frontend/README.md).

+## Backend testing

+The backend and API are implicitly tested through the frontend tests.
+To run the frontend tests, please go to the [frontend documentation](./frontend/README.md).

 # Sustainability